cmuparlay/parlayhash/README.md

 For some of these you need to have the relevant library installed (e.g., boost, folly, abseil, tbb).
 The sharded versions are not designed to grow.

 The benchmarks will run by default on the number of hardware threads you have on the machine.
-It will run over two data sizes (100K and 10M), two update percents (5% and 50%), and two distributions (uniform and zipfian=.99).
+They will run over two data sizes (100K and 10M), two update percents (5% and 50%), and two distributions (uniform and zipfian=.99).
 This is a total of 8 workloads since all combinations are tried.
 The updates are 50% insertions (without